nielssorensen/OpenEmu-wiki/Troubleshooting:-Reporting-problems.md

 If you find a ticket that matches the problem you're having, please do not create a new one.

 Please also do not '+1' tickets on the issue tracker.
-If it hasn't been determined that the issue affects multiple users, you can mention that you're experiencing it as well, but if the problem is already established, adding '+1's will only annoy people.
+If it hasn't been determined that the issue affects multiple users, you can mention that you're experiencing it as well, but if the problem is already established, adding '+1's and 'me too's will only annoy people.

 Of course, if you feel you have any other useful information to add, you are encouraged to post it in the comments.